What does gender dysphoria feel like?

 Though not all people with gender dysphoria experience distress, many do.
 The discrepancy between their experienced and assigned gender can be overwhelming and uncomfortable.

-According to Caitlin Lawrence, a psychotherapist at Main Line Health's Women's Emotional Wellness Center, gender dysphoria occurs in people of all ages, sometimes as young as toddlers all the way into the geriatric years.
+According to Caitlin Lawrence, a psychotherapist at Main Line Health's Women's Emotional Wellness Center, gender dysphoria occurs in people of all ages.
 Though it may seem like gender dysphoria is becoming more common, the medical condition has always existed — the difference is that now more people have the space and safety to explore their gender.

 There are many different gender-affirming medications and surgical options to help people experiencing gender dysphoria close the disconnect between their assigned and experienced gender.
 At Main Line Health, the goal is to help patients experiencing gender dysphoria to access the resources and care they deserve so they can comfortably and confidently embody the gender they know themselves to be.